weaviate/weaviate-io/developers/weaviate/configuration/compression/index.md

 Uncompressed vectors can be very large.
 Compressed vectors lose some information, but they use fewer resources and can be ver cost effecive.

-To balance resource costs and performance, consider one of these options:
+To balance resource costs and system performance, consider one of these options:

 - [Binary Quantization (BQ)](/developers/weaviate/configuration/compression/bq-compression)
 - [Product Quantization (PQ)](/developers/weaviate/configuration/compression/pq-compression)